 - Empathetic communication and listening skills, plus a sensitivity to and ability to work with cross-cultural dynamics

 - Digital-first workplace skill sets, including proficiency in collaborative work solutions such as Google Drive (Google Docs, Slides, Sheets, etc) and Slack (or equivalents such as Teams), as well as project management tools like Trello (or equivalents).

 Preferred: candidates who are able to demonstrate the following will have an advantage:

-- Experience working in pan-African newsrooms.
+- Experience working in a multi-cultural and/or multidisciplinary environment

 Language and Location Requirements:

 - Location: Benin, Burkina Faso, Burundi, Cameroon, Mali, Senegal, or any other Francophone West African country.

 - Languages: Fluency in English and French.

 - Preferred but not required: Other languages spoken in Africa will be an advantage.

 The successful candidate will join PesaCheck’s transnational fact-checking team, which spans 15 African countries.
 The team is responsible for helping the public separate fact from fiction using a range of journalistic techniques and digital verification tools.